jakeliny/Rocket.Q/README.md

 - Express
 - SQLite

-## 💻 Projeto
+## 💻 Project

-Rocket.Q é plataforma de perguntas em salas privadas com senha para entrar, o admin da sala respectiva pode marcar as perguntas como lida ou apaga-lás.
-Rocket.Q pode ser usada por streamers ou palestrantes em eventos para liberar salas para o público fazer perguntas.
+Rocket.Q is a platform of questions in private rooms with password to enter, the administrator of the respective room, can check the questions as read or erase then.
+Rocket.Q can be used by streamers or speakers in events to free rooms to the public make questions.

-## Como utilizar?
+## How to use?

-Baixe esse repositório e com o seu o terminal, entre no diretório
+Download this repositorie and with your teminal, enter in the directory

-1. Rode o comando `npm install` para instalar as dependências
+1. Run the command `npm install` to install the dependencies
-2. Depois, rode o comando `npm run init-db` para instalar o banco de dados
+2. After, run the command `npm run init-db` to install the database
-3. E pra iniciar a aplicação, rode o comando `npm start`
+3. And to start the application, run the command `npm start`

 ## 🔖 Layout

-Você pode visualizar o layout do projeto através [desse link](https://www.figma.com/community/file/1009821158959690135). É necessário ter conta no [Figma](https://figma.com) para acessá-lo.
+You can see the layout of the project at [this link](https://www.figma.com/community/file/1009821158959690135).
+It's necessary have an account at [Figma](https://figma.com) to access it.

-## :memo: Licença
+## :memo: License

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](.github/LICENSE.md) para mais detalhes.
+This project is under MIT license.
+See the file [LICENSE](.github/LICENSE.md) for more details.

 ---

-Feito com ♥ by Rocketseat :wave: [Participe da nossa comunidade!](https://discordapp.com/invite/gCRAFhc)
+Made with ♥ by Rocketseat :wave: [Join our community!](https://discordapp.com/invite/gCRAFhc)